Keith-S-Thompson/fizzbuzz/README.md

   100 lines of output as specified by the FizzBuzz problem.

-This distribution includes a FizzBuzz interpreter `fizzbuzz`, written in Perl 5, two sample FizzBuzz program, `fizzbuzz.fizzbuzz` and `empty.fizzbuzz`, and a sample output file, `fizzbuzz.fizzbuzz.out`.
+This distribution includes a FizzBuzz interpreter `fizzbuzz`, written in Perl 5, another implementation of the interpreter, `fizzbuzz_interp.c` written in C, two sample FizzBuzz program, `fizzbuzz.fizzbuzz` and `empty.fizzbuzz`, and a sample output file, `fizzbuzz.fizzbuzz.out`.
 The interpreter can read its input either from a file named on the command line, or from standard input if no